SAINT: Service-level Integration Test Generation with Program Analysis and LLM-based Agents: Evaluation

 \begin{findingbox}{5} {42\% of the participants indicated that writing high-quality API tests is time-consuming, often requiring more than 30 minutes to complete. } \end{findingbox}

 \textit{Test scenario quality.} For test scenarios, participants reviewed the natural language descriptions and answered questions about their quality and relevance.
 The feedback indicated that \tool-generated scenarios were highly rated for understandability, meaningfulness, and alignment with real application use cases.
-Over 90\% of participants agreed that they would test similar scenarios, while fewer than 5\% expressed a preference against using them. \begin{findingbox}{6} {More than 90\% participants agreed that they would test application scenarios similar to the ones extracted automatically by \tool. } \end{findingbox} \textit{Generated test quality.} In this phase, developers evaluated the reified test scenarios and the corresponding generated code, focusing on understandability, formatting, and naturalness—particularly in method, class, and variable names, as well as input values.
+More than 90\% of participants agreed that they would test similar scenarios, while fewer than 5\% expressed a preference against using them. \begin{findingbox}{6} {Over 90\% of participants agreed they would test scenarios similar to those automatically extracted by \tool.} \end{findingbox} \textit{Generated test quality.} In this phase, developers evaluated the reified test scenarios and the corresponding generated code, focusing on understandability, formatting, and naturalness—particularly in method, class, and variable names, as well as input values.
 They also assessed the clarity of test sequences, the quality of assertions, and alignment with the described scenarios.
-Over 70\% of participants found the tests easy to understand and natural.
-However, more than 20\% noted room for improvement in assertion quality and scenario alignment.
+More than 70\% of participants found the tests easy to understand and natural.
+However, over 20\% noted room for improvement in assertion quality and scenario alignment.
 Still, over 60\% agreed the tests were correctly implemented and included meaningful assertions.
 Notably, 66\% indicated they would include the generated tests in their suite with minor or no changes, 29\% would do so with significant modifications, and only 5\% would not use them at all (reported in Figure~\ref{fig:test_scenario_quality}).